kteender/kteender.github.io/_posts/technical-blog/2019-08-11-animating-using-flat-planes-in-maya.md

 ---
-title: "Animating using Flat Planes in Maya"
+title: "KTCG.ART | Animating using Flat Planes in Maya"
 shortname: "Animating using Flat Planes in Maya"
 date: "2019-08-11"
 tags: